Ace-FT/ace-ft/readme.md

 Hey, doesn't that look great?
 At last with Ace we can benefit from a trustworthy, privacy-preserving decentralised file transfer application whose revenue model is not correlated to the monetization of my personal and private data!

 ## Use cases
+- Ceontent monetization
+- Any use case that services like WeTransfer or Oroson

 ## Future considerations
 Here are some features that could be implemented after v1.